• Skip to main content

 You might also like: Recipe For Copy Cat Starbucks Vanilla Steamer

 If you really, REALLY love those fancy coffee drinks, consider making some at home.
 It’s more economical–and chances are you won’t load your drink with as much sugar as the coffee shop does.
 You can add your own flavoring, such as peppermint extract or almond extract.
-And get a simple, inexpensive milk frother so your homemade drinks seem more special (I have this one from Aerolatte).
+And get a simple, inexpensive milk frother so your homemade drinks seem more special.

 How to Order a Healthier Drink at Starbucks